chenbin234/EDA491_Network-security/Exam_preparation/07 SSL, TLS.md

 It uses implicit sequence numbers, i.e. both sides counts numbers of packets and this counter is included when calculate MAC.
 This ensures that replays are not possible.

+#### 6. A certificate can be used to identify a web server when using SSL/TLS.
+Describe what happens if an attacker tries to impersonate the server (for example for mybank.com) by faking the DNS reply, which causes the client to connect to the attacker’s computer/IP address instead of to the correct server?

+It can lead to a potential security known as “Man-In-The-Middle” attack.

+1. The attacker intercepts the DNS query made by the client, in this case “my bank.com”
+2. The attacker response to the DNS query with a fake DNS reply, directing the client to connect to their own computer.
+3. The client initiate the TLS handshake with the attacker’s server, the handshake involves exchanging cryptographic keys and verify the server’s identity.
+4. The attacker’s server sends a fake certificate, claims to be the legitimate server for ‘my bank.com’.
+5. The client will verify if the certificate is signed by a trusted certificate authority (CA) and if the domain name matches the one he intends to connect to.
+   - if the attacker managed to obtain a fraudulent certificate signed by a trusted CA, then the certificate may pass the verfication process.
+   - If the server authentication fails, the web browser displays a warning message.
+6. The client establishes a encrypted connection with the attacker’s server. the attacker can now read and modify the data tramsmitted between the client and server whereas the client may do not know about that.